fairlearn/fairlearn/docs/user_guide/assessment.rst

     >>> from fairlearn.metrics import MetricFrame
     >>> grouped_metric = MetricFrame(skm.recall_score,
     ...
 Y_true, Y_pred,
     ...                              sensitive_features=group_membership_data)
     >>> print("Overall recall = ", grouped_metric.overall['recall_score'])
     Overall recall =  0.5
     >>> print("recall by groups = ", grouped_metric.by_group['recall_score'].to_dict())
     recall by groups =  {'a': 0.0, 'b': 0.5, 'c': 0.75, 'd': 0.0}

-Note that the overall recall is the same as that calculated above in the Ungrouped Metric section, while the `by_group` dictionary matches the values we calculated by inspection from the table above.
+Note that the overall recall is the same as that calculated above in the Ungrouped Metric section, while the 'by group' dictionary can be checked against the table above.

-In addition to these basic scores, we also provides convenience functions to recover the maximum and minimum values of the metric across groups and also the difference and ratio between the maximum and minimum:
+In addition to these basic scores, Fairlearn also provides convenience functions to recover the maximum and minimum values of the metric across groups and also the difference and ratio between the maximum and minimum: